Freedman History, Family Crest & Coats of Arms

 The surname Freedman was first found in East Prussia and Silesia.
 It later became more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 Through the acquisition of these estates as well as their important contributions to society, the family successfully elevated their social status.

-Important Dates for the Freedman family
+Early History of the Freedman family

 This web page shows only a small excerpt of our Freedman research.
 Another 95 words (7 lines of text) are included under the topic Early Freedman History in all our PDF Extended History products and printed products wherever possible.